There were 44 % fewer fatalities in 2016 compared with 2006.

 No Action is not an option

-Effective fleet driver training will reduce the risk of your drivers being involved in a collision or any incident when driving as part of their work.
+Effective fleet driver training will reduce the risk of your drivers being involved in a collision or any incident when driving.
 Effective training will not only provide your drivers with the tools they need to help them to stay safe but will also empower your managers to effectively manage your on road risk.

 Fleet training can save you money.
 Your drivers can be introduced to simple eco- friendly techniques which can potentially increase mpg.
 The Energy Saving Trust state that long term savings could be 3.7% to 6.2% (Energy Saving Trust)

 Even if we are sceptical about eco driving as a real saving due to different training organisations quoting anything from 3% to 10% plus savings in fuel costs or increased mpg, there are real benefits from training investment.
 Common sense tells us that if drivers are not squeezing the life out of their brakes every five minutes, then brake pads and tyres are going to last longer, reducing your servicing costs.
 If you could also save an additional 3.7% on your costs how much of a difference would that make to your organisation?

 Training can also be an effective way of communicating your road safety policies and procedures to all of your staff.
 For example, workshops are an opportunity to get together your drivers and managers and to focus upon the key messages you want to get across.
 Effectively communicating and marketing your safety culture to all of your staff.

 Have you considered the personal benefits of providing driver training for your staff?
 Learning techniques which improve safety and reduce your costs also help to reduce your staff's on road stress.
 Better on road skill means safer progress and less time thinking about other drivers' behaviour, dealing with the driving task calmly, safely and creating more energy to focus on business and not their last drive.